Maxine Doyle

-Maxine Doyle (January 1, 1915 — May 7, 1973) was an American film actress who appeared in almost 40 films between 1933 and 1946.
-Today's audiences may know Maxine Doyle from her appearance in the Leon Errol musical short Service with a Smile (1934), one of the very first films in full Technicolor, recently restored and revived by Warner Bros.
+Maxine Doyle (January 1, 1915 – May 7, 1973) was an American film actress who appeared in almost 40 films between 1933 and 1946.
+Today's audiences may know Maxine Doyle from her appearance in the Leon Errol musical short Service with a Smile (1934), one of the first films in full Technicolor, which was restored and revived by Warner Bros.

+Early years

+Doyle had a sister, Adalaide, who was an actress known professionally as Eve March.

 Career

 By 1928, the 13-year-old Maxine Doyle was singing on radio station KYA in San Francisco, California.
 A contemporary newspaper article described her as "the sweetheart of KYA".

 She was a featured player at Warner Bros., in such films as Babbitt (1934) with Aline MacMahon and Guy Kibbee, and 6 Day Bike Rider (1934) with Joe E. Brown.

-Warners dropped her option after one year, and she began freelancing.
-She was soon hired to play ingenues at Republic, and met director William Witney while filming the serial film S.O.S.
-Coast Guard (1937).
-They married in 1938 and had one child.

 She retired from the screen until 1943, when Witney needed an actress to play a minor role in his serial G-Men vs. the Black Dragon.
 Doyle played a nurse (and received high billing).
 This reactivated her career, and she continued to play incidental roles in Republic films for the next few years.
 Her last film was the serial Daughter of Don Q, released in 1946.

-Death
+Personal life and death

+Doyle married William Witney, a film director, in Las Vegas, Nevada, on April 5, 1938.
+They eloped there after having planned to be married in Los Angeles the following weekend.
 Known privately as Maxine Doyle Witney, she died at age 58 from complications from cancer.